nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: Use non-existent patient or doctor IDs.

    2. Test case: `addA z/9999 z/5679 x/2024-12-31 15:23 r/consultation` (non-existent patient ID)
    Expected: No appointment is added.
-An error message "The doctor or the patient id that you have entered doesn't exist.
+An error message "The doctor or the patient ID that you have entered doesn't exist.
 Please enter again!" is displayed.

    3. Test case: `addA z/1234 z/9998 x/2024-12-31 15:23 r/consultation` (non-existent doctor ID)
    Expected: No appointment is added.
 The same error message as above is displayed.